lycarter/configs/readme.md

 Github + gopass setup

 1. log in to normal github using 2fa
-1. Transfer GPG key from old laptop: https://makandracards.com/makandra-orga/37763-gpg-extract-private-key-and-import-on-different-machine
+1. Transfer GPG key from old laptop: https://makandracards.com/makandra-orga/37763-gpg-extract-private-key-and-import-on-different-machine (using encrypted email)
 1. Set GPG key to ultimate trust (https://security.stackexchange.com/questions/129474/how-to-raise-a-key-to-ultimate-trust-on-another-machine)
 1. Generate a new SSH key and add it to Github: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent as well as to people app
 1. `brew install gopass`